What is NuGet?

 - Upgrading versions of .NET.
 I’ve had errors (and warnings) from restoring packages into a new version of .NET that were restored in previous versions.

 To clear the caches, you can pick the method that works best for you.

-In Visual Studio 2019, there is a button in the NuGet section of the options dialog (Tools->Options):
+In Visual Studio 2017 and beyond, there is a button in the NuGet section of the options dialog (Tools->Options):

 The NuGet.exe doesn’t have an installer, and the instructions on website usually involve downloading the exe and adding it to your path.